 The committee welcomes any constructive comment on these guidelines.
-If you feel you can contribute, please email kimberley@aev.org.uk, and your point will be considered at the next committee meeting.
+If you feel you can contribute, please email eguide@aev.org.uk, and your point will be considered at the next committee meeting.

 If you require additional health & safety support there are a number of specialist companies providing consultancy, training and floor management capabilities within ESSA and AEO Associate membership.
-You can gain access to these companies via the 'Approved Supplier' list, within a communal section of the AEO, AEV and ESSA websites.